A Maritime Themed Tour of Talbot County

 Robert Morris Inn building front.

 This historic inn, built in 1710, was the home of Founding Father Robert Morris Jr. who gained fame as the “financier of the Revolution.”
-Located in Maryland’s earliest seaport town, it now offers a unique inn experience, complete with a tavern-style restaurant.
+Located in Maryland’s earliest seaport town, it offers a unique inn experience.

 The Inn at Perry Cabin